-\section{Stochastic particle flow as a marginal particle filter}
+\section{Stochastic Particle Flow as a Marginal Particle Filter}

-In this section we derive a marginal particle filter that relies on a proposal density built as a Gaussian mixture by means of the stochastic particle flow.
+In this section we derive a marginal particle filter whose proposal density is built upon a Gaussian mixture obtained via stochastic particle flow.
 The resulting filter is referred to as the stochastic-particle-flow marginal particle filter (SPF-MPF).

-\subsection{Marginal particle filtering}
+\subsection{Marginal Particle Filtering}